 This book by Anita Vandyke tells about how to live a zero-waste life and gain more time, money, and life in return.
 The author provides a practical guide to changing your daily habits that can help eliminate plastic in your life in 30 days.

 It is a guide to making small lifestyle changes to reduce your waste radically.
 Based on 30 lifestyle rules and handy tips, this practical book offers some new yet practical approaches to reducing waste and living a cleaner life.

 In this book, the writer Natalie Fee puts her views and suggestions for making positive changes in the world around us by managing habits and choices relating to all areas of your life.
 The suggested ways are completely free or require a small initial outlay and should save money in the long run by avoiding pollution.
-He emphasises how small actions can lead to effective results in saving the world from the impact of plastic pollution.
+She emphasises how small actions can lead to effective results in saving the world from the impact of plastic pollution.
+A great read.

 In this book, Martin Dorey drives us to introspect and analyse how much rubbish we generate daily.
-He explains the problem of plastic pollution that is caused by items we use and consume regularly.
+He explains the problem of plastic pollution that is caused by items we use and consume regularly without even noticing it.
 He offers some simple solutions to implement in our everyday lives to reduce plastic use and make the environment cleaner.